Super Bowl XLII: New England Patriots

-When the New England Patriots arrived at Super Bowl XLII, they were already billed as the greatest team in NFL history.
+When the Patriots arrived at Super Bowl XLII, they were already billed as the greatest team in NFL history.
 In fact, the Patriots were the #1 team for every week of 2007, starting with the preseason all the way to the Super Bowl.
 The Patriots were not only competing for a fourth Super Bowl title since the 2001 season; they were aiming to become the first team in NFL history to achieve a 19–0 record.
 Their perfect 16–0 record in the regular season was the first since the league moved to a 16-game regular season in 1978.
 It was also only the fourth undefeated and untied regular season in NFL history.
-New England set NFL records with 589 points scored (an average of 36.8 points per game) (since broken by the 2013 Broncos), 75 total touchdowns, and a net differential of +315 points (they gave up 274 points, fourth best in the league).
+New England set NFL records with 589 points scored (an average of 36.8 points per game) (since broken by the 2013 Denver Broncos), 75 total touchdowns, and a net differential of +315 points (they gave up 274 points, fourth best in the league).
 Some experts have suggested that the Patriots' 16–0 record is the culmination of a larger trend towards better records for top NFL teams since the league realignment in 2002.